Barophobia/infraphobia/readme.md

 ## Deployment

-Deploy portainer and then deploy prod_stack inside of portainer.
+Deploy portainer and then deploy the stack required inside of portainer.

 ## Network breakdown